yorkmuseumstrust/digital/docs/support/how-razorblue-will-respond.md

 ### 2. Be prepared for them to take control of your device.

-- It's likely Razorblue will need to access your device to resolve your issue. 💻
+- It's likely IT Support will need to access your device to resolve your issue. 💻

 - They might need to close different windows or shut down the device as part of the process.